 We are open during term time, 38 weeks of the year.
 Our pre-school holidays follow the pattern of Surrey County Council, although occasionally there may be a slight variation, for example we only close for one week during the October half term.

-During the sessions, children are supported by practitioners in all aspects of play and learning.
+During all our sessions, children are supported by practitioners in all aspects of play and learning.
 We use an online learning journal, known as Tapestry, to record your child's learning and development at pre-school.
 As the most important and influential teacher of your child, we encourage parents/carers to contribute to Tapestry.
 A collaborative approach between home and school enhances the learning and development of every child through shared information and working together.

 Our practitioners follow the "In the Moment Planning" philosophy to provide a rich stimulating learning and environment within which every child can follow their own interests and learn through play.